 Washington, D.C. – The Consumer Financial Protection Bureau (CFPB) published a report on terms and fees associated with banking products marketed in partnership with colleges to students.
 The report raises questions about whether some marketing deals between colleges and financial institutions comply with Department of Education rules.
 The report also highlights a lack of transparency in the arrangements schools have made with financial institutions.
-In conjunction with the release of this report, the Department of Education issued guidance to schools on requirements for college-sponsored banking arrangements and committed to additional oversight on this issue.
+In conjunction with the release of this report, the Department of Education on requirements for college-sponsored banking arrangements and on this issue.

 “Many college students trust that schools have their best interests in mind.
 While colleges have substantial bargaining power to obtain superior terms and pricing for their students, we find that many college-sponsored financial products cost students more than accounts that are readily available on the open market.” said CFPB Director Rohit Chopra.
 “Today’s report suggests that there is more work to do to ensure that students are not steered into school-endorsed products with junk fees.
 We will continue to work with the Department of Education to help students find the best possible products.”